BirdsCanada/NatureCountsAPI/NatureCounts_API_v1.00.md

 `/metadata/species`

 This query returns the list of species concepts recognized by NatureCounts.
 NatureCounts follows Clements taxonomy for birds, but also support other taxa (birds and other groups).
+A unique numeric (Integer) key is assigned to all taxononic concepts.
+Please note that taxonomy is being updated annually.
+You should refer to the [NatureCounts taxonomy primer]. (link needed)

 >**Example URL:** /api/metadata/species